 When do I Give My Coworker the Gift?

-For individual gifts, be discrete, either pull them to the side or leave the gift on their desk.
+For individual gifts, you should be discrete by either pulling them to the side or leaving it on their desk.

 For group gifts, showers, or gift exchanges, there should be a set time for the event.